Ecology of the Gorilla

 Compared with other primates, gorilla social behavior is calm and conflicts within gorilla groups are few and far between.
 The most common conflicts within a gorilla group are minor confrontations over feeding areas or right of way.

 A dominant silverback may fight with subordinate males of challenge, but usually keeps control through vocalization and displays, rather than violence.
 Transfer of power in a gorilla group can be violent when younger males or intruding silver backs drive out the leader.

 However, an incredible serenity usually prevails as a dominant male grows and even dies of natural causes while still leading his group.

 Daily habits of Uganda Mountain Gorillas

-They rise at daybreak to travel and fed in the morning, before settling down for a long rest at midday.
-When foraging, the gorillas may feed as they move, but usually they find an open area where they can spread out and concentrate on having their fill.
+They rise at daybreak to travel and feed in the morning, before settling down for a long rest at midday.
+When foraging, the gorillas may feed as they move, but usually, they find an open area where they can spread out and concentrate on having their fill.
 It is the dominant silverback who invariably determines where they go and where they feed.

 Sometimes, gorillas may sleep late on rainy days, or on mornings after a long trek.

 Gorilla groups usually move less than 1 Km on average per day, and rarely more than two.
 Longer movements typically follow an aggressive interaction or other events that have stressed the group.
 When traveling, brace yourself for a holy day’s hike if you don’t find feeding sites or you find diarrhetic dung, which is a sign of stressed animals.